urrahmandhiya/urrahmandhiya/README.md

-studying computer science.
+Studying computer science.
 Passionate about GameDev, and eager to learn new things.

 ## About Me